automation-agent-ai/RAG-ML-Trading-Agent/docs/OPTIMIZED_WORKFLOW.md

 - Maintains consistent column order and names between datasets
 - Converts labels to a consistent format (-1, 0, 1) if needed

-### 10. Make Agent Predictions with Consistent Thresholds
+### 10. Make Agent Predictions with LLM-based Few-Shot Learning

-Make agent predictions using the same thresholds determined during the label balancing step:
+Make agent predictions using GPT-4o-mini with few-shot learning and consistent thresholds:

 ```bash
 conda activate sts